PancakesLmao/FCJ-Internship/proposal/README.md

 ### 4. Technical Implementation
 **Implementation Phases**
 This project has two parts—setting up weather edge stations and building the weather platform—each following 4 phases:
-- Build Theory and Draw Architecture: Research Raspberry Pi setup with ESP32 sensors and design the AWS serverless architecture (1 month pre-internship).
-Use the diagram in Appendix C as a guide.
+- Build Theory and Draw Architecture: Research Raspberry Pi setup with ESP32 sensors and design the AWS serverless architecture (1 month pre-internship)
 - Calculate Price and Check Practicality: Use AWS Pricing Calculator to estimate costs and adjust if needed (Month 1).
 - Fix Architecture for Cost or Solution Fit: Tweak the design (e.g., optimize Lambda with Next.js) to stay cost-effective and usable (Month 2).
 - Develop, Test, and Deploy: Code the Raspberry Pi setup, AWS services with CDK/SDK, and Next.js app, then test and release to production (Months 2-3).